- Hardware wallets combine the greatest possible security with convenience when managing cryptocurrencies.

 There are advantages and disadvantages to the various security concepts for storing the private key on the hardware wallet.
 There are ledgers that have a so-called “secure element” built in.
 It contains the key and is therefore supposed to be particularly secure.
 The disadvantage is that this element is not compatible with open source software.
 Trezor does not have a secure element, but is 100% based on open source.
 Bitbox02 and Coldcard have managed to combine the best of both worlds (secure element and open source).

 How long on the market?
 Trezor and Ledger are the cornerstones of the hardware wallet market.
-Shift Crypto and its Bitbox02 have only been around for a few years, but are highly regarded in the community.
+The Bitbox02 has only been around for a few years, but are highly regarded in the community.
 This is not least due to the focus on the needs of the Bitcoin core target group.

 Known security holes / vulnerabilities.
 Trezor devices are proven to be insecure if an attacker has physical access to the device and no security password is set.
 Under certain circumstances hackers have already managed to compromise Ledger devices.
 This was also successful with physical access.
 The same applies to the Keepkey hardware wallet.
 None of these vulnerabilities are known for the Bitbox02 and the Coldcard.